MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

    |User Name|**Student@adatum.com**|
    |Password|**Pa55w.rd1234**|

-1. Within the Remote Desktop session to **az140-cl-vm11**, start Microsoft Edge and navigate to navigate to the Azure Virtual Desktop HTML5 web client page at [https://rdweb.wvd.microsoft.com/arm/webclient](https://rdweb.wvd.microsoft.com/arm/webclient).
+1. Within the Bastion session to **az140-cl-vm11**, start Microsoft Edge and navigate to navigate to the Azure Virtual Desktop HTML5 web client page at [https://rdweb.wvd.microsoft.com/arm/webclient](https://rdweb.wvd.microsoft.com/arm/webclient).

    > **Note**: Verify that this time you will not be prompted to authenticate via MFA.
 This is because **az140-cl-vm11** is Hybrid Azure AD-joined.